AdobeDocs/marketo-measure.en/help/advanced-features/chat-integration/drift-integration-faq.md

 ---
-description: Drift Integration FAQ - [!DNL Marketo Measure]
+description: "Drift Integration FAQ guidance for Marketo Measure users"
 title: Drift Integration FAQ
 exl-id: ae5706b1-1f6c-4201-8585-0d7c587746e1
 feature: Integration
 ---
 # Drift Integration FAQ {#drift-integration-faq}

 As a part of the [!DNL Marketo Measure] integration with Drift, here are some of the most frequently asked questions.
 If there are any questions not outlined below, reach out to the Adobe Account Team (your Account Manager) or [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.